bdewey/KeyValueCRDT/README.md

 ## Installing

-**KeyValueCRDT uses Swift 5.5 language features and requires Xcode 13 Beta.**
+**KeyValueCRDT uses Swift 5.5 language features and requires Xcode 13.**

 `KeyValueCRDT` uses Swift Package Manager.
 To install, add this to the `dependencies:` section in your `Package.swift` file: